alexghiu/navigation-multirouter/mixin/README.md

 - providing a fallback template that is to be rendered when a match cannot be made (in our case `nothing` will be rendered).

 Inside the [shell.js](./shell.js) one might also find of interest the `#renderPostsRoute` method.
 This illustrates how this feature forwards the `featureBasePath` property to a sub-feature that also exposes routing functionality.
 Notice how the sub-feature is being assigned the current value of `featureBasePath` to which a new URL segment is added (`posts/` in the indicated method).

+The [shell.js](./shell.js) element also aims to solve an issue that will come up sooner or later in any application: property changes will NOT be trickled down to already rendered feature route templates - Think of a case where for instance the user details are lazily loaded from a remote source.
+This user information could for instance be forwarded down the DOM tree to child features.

+The route template will need to be re-rendered when properties of a parent feature change and they need to be passed down to the child.
+This is done by overriding the `update` lifecycle callback and calling the `_parseFeatureRoute` protected method.

 ### `pages/posts.js`